 By the end of December, I was getting exhausted from all of the commuting, and my wife was in the later stages of her pregnancy.
 We decided at that time that I would quit my outside jobs and start accepting students in our apartment after the first of the year.

 The First Year: Getting Started in 1974

 My first group class consisted of 10 students from the International Commercial School (ICT) where I had taught the previous fall term.
-This class was arranged by Percy Huang, an ICS student, and friend who lived in my neighborhood.
+This class was arranged by Percy Huang, an ICS student and also a good friend who lived in my neighborhood.

 My wife had our son on February 1, and for the first month after his birth, I didn't do any teaching.

 When I resumed teaching in March, Mr. Hao was my only student.
 He showed me how to compose a good ad for recruiting students which I placed in a local Chinese newspaper.
 A few students answered the ad and set up classes; however, it wasn't until I got a phone installed one month later when my business started to pick up.

 A rich businessman who lived in the neighborhood had found out that I was teaching.
 He and his wife then arranged a class for both of them together a few days a week.
 When I mentioned to Mr. Lin that the government-owned telephone company said I had to wait for months to get a phone installed in my apartment, Mr. Lin smiled and said, "Don't worry.
 I'll take care of it."
 Within two days, I finally had telephone service.

 By September of 1974, I had between 10 and 15 adult students taking both small group and individual classes.
 I taught in my living room with a small chalk blackboard mounted on the wall.
 Students sat on my sofa and armchairs.
-With the exception of Mr. Hao who wanted help in writing business letters, the other students all wanted to practice everyday conversation.
+Except for Mr. Hao who wanted help in writing business letters, the other students all wanted to practice everyday conversation.